Anderson Valley Wineries: A Weekend Guide to Mendocino Wine Country

-Redwoods to gawk at, world class Pinot to sip; it’s no question why a getaway in Mendocino wine country is the perfect weekend trip from San Francisco.
+Redwoods to gawk at, world class Pinot Noir to sip; a getaway to visit Anderson Valley wineries in Mendocino is the perfect weekend trip.

 Northern California has a particularly crafty, whimsical brand of cool.
 Small villages are tucked into rugged seaside cliffs up the coast, the views are breathtaking all throughout the year, and wineries, farms, and art galleries abound.
 One of our favorite destinations is Mendocino County, a stretch of forest, coast, and vineyards North of Napa.
 It’s home to Anderson Valley wine country, which is charmed with spotty cell reception, hole in the wall eateries, and winding roads that make you feel worlds away from the urban metropolis of San Francisco.
 It also happens to be the stomping grounds of half of Maker’s winemakers from our 2020 portfolio.

-Here’s your itinerary for a weekend in Mendocino’s wine country, via quirky Boonville, with COVID-conscious spots that are all vetted and open for socially distant, outdoor gathering.
+Here’s your itinerary for a weekend in Anderson Valley wine country, via quirky Boonville, with COVID-conscious spots that are all vetted and open for socially distant, outdoor gathering.

 Assuming you’re coming from the Bay Area, try to get on the road by 3pm to beat traffic and make it to your first wine stop on time.